ballerina-platform/ballerina-release/release-notes/swan-lake-2201.1.0-release-note.md

 ### AWS Lambda

 #### Improvements
-- Removed from the ballerina distribution.
-For existing projects with Dependencies.toml change the version into 2.1.0.
+- Removed the package from the Ballerina distribution.
+For existing projects, change the version to `2.1.0` in the `Dependencies.toml` file.

 ### Azure Functions

 #### Improvements
-- Removed from the ballerina distribution.
-For existing projects with Dependencies.toml change the version into 2.1.0.
+- Removed the package from the Ballerina distribution.
+For existing projects, change the version to `2.1.0` in the `Dependencies.toml` file.

 ### Developer Tools Updates